83 Notable alumni of

 -

-Jerry Russell Tolley is a former American football coach, educator, and politician.
+Jerry Russell Tolley is an American former football coach, educator, and politician.
 He served as the head football coach at Elon University from 1977 to 1981, compiling a record of 49–11–2.
 His 1980 and 1981 teams were both crowned NAIA national champions.
 He graduated from East Carolina University with a master's degree in education in 1966.
 He also received his Ph.D from University of North Carolina at Greensboro in 1982.

 -